monika200/AWS/AWS-CLOUD-SERVICES.md

-# EC2-Amazon EC2 (Elastic Compute Cloud), one of **'Amazon Web Services'** most well-known services, offers the ability to run
+# EC2
-applications on the public cloud.
+Amazon EC2 (Elastic Compute Cloud), one of **'Amazon Web Services'** most well-known services, offers the ability to run applications on the public cloud.
 Developers can create instances of virtual machines and easily configure the capacity scaling of instances using the EC2 web interface.

 For more information on EC2 refer below link [EC2][https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html]

-# S3-Amazon Simple Storage Service, widely known as **Amazon S3**, is a highly scalable, fast, and durable solution for object-level
+# S3
-storage of any data type.
+Amazon Simple Storage Service, widely known as **Amazon S3**, is a highly scalable, fast, and durable solution for object-level storage of any data type.
 Unlike the operating systems we are all used to, Amazon S3 does not store files in a file system, instead it stores files as objects.
 Object Storage allows users to upload files, videos, and documents like you were to upload files, videos, and documents to popular cloud storage products like Dropbox and Google Drive.
 This makes Amazon S3 very flexible.